Document Optimization for Black-Box Retrieval via Reinforcement Learning: Method

 Given a query $q$, let $\mathrm{nDCG@}k(q; R, \mathcal{D})$ denote the retrieval quality at cutoff $k$ (in our experiments we use $k=5$) when using retriever $R$ over collection $\mathcal{D}$.
 We define the counterfactual change for a query as:

 The reward aggregates these changes over positive and negative query sets $Q_i^{+}$ and $Q_i^{-}$ associated with $d_i$:

 The baseline transformation $\tilde d_i^{\,\text{base}}$ can be interpreted as the current sample from the policy, and the reward measures how alternative samples compare to it under a fixed collection.
-This isolates the effect of the transformation on ranking, encouraging improvements for relevant queries while penalizing gains for irrelevant ones.
+This isolates the effect of the transformation on ranking, encouraging improved retrieval for relevant queries while discouraging spurious matches for negative queries.

 \textbf{Reward Choice.} The reward directly optimizes the target evaluation metric, $\mathrm{nDCG@}k$, rather than relying on a proxy.
 It is agnostic to the underlying similarity function and applies uniformly across different retriever architectures.
 Notably, ranking-based rewards are sparse, as many document transformations yield identical scores when they do not affect the ranking.
 An alternative is to define the reward using query–document similarity, which provides a dense signal, but lacks the context of other documents in the index.
 While we find the ranking-based reward to perform better empirically, other formulations can also be effective under this framework.
 We provide an empirical comparison in \S\ref{subsec:reward}.